CookieDD/Portfolio/README.md

-A portfolio build from React.
+A self-intro webpage build from React.

 Used useContext hook method to deal with the state change, in order to change the theme(between dark and light);